-It is strongly recommended students DO NOT bring any valuable, portable electronic devices to school including, but limited to iPods, tablets, laptops, digital cameras, Apple watches or hand-held games.
+It is strongly recommended students DO NOT bring any valuable, portable electronic devices to school including, but limited to iPods, tablets, laptops, digital cameras, Apple watches or handheld games.
 Perspectives is not responsible for the theft or loss of any personal property, including but not limited to cell phones or any other personal electronic devices brought into the school.
 Perspectives is not liable for damage to any cell phone or electronic device.
-School officials are not responsible for searching, reviewing camera footage, investigating, or interrupting class, to recover any lost or stolen personal property.
+School Perspectives Charter Schools Handbook 2023-2024 revised 12/4/23 officials are not responsible for searching, reviewing camera footage, investigating, or interrupting class, to recover any lost or stolen personal property.